Software Installation

 Attention

-6. Upon success, this should result in the project being visible in the Project Explorer pane.
-If this pane is not visible, it may be shown by going to View → Project Explorer.
-The project contents may be shown by expanding the project (either by double clicking on the project name or clicking the arrow to the left).
+7. Upon success, this should result in the project being visible in the EXPLORER pane.
+If this pane is not visible, it may be shown by going to View → Explorer or selecting the Explorer icon on the left toolbar.

 • From the menu: Project → Build Project,

-8. The Console pane will show the progress of the compilation.
-If all goes well, the console should read:
+9. The Console pane will show the progress of the compilation.
+If all goes well, the console should read something similar as shown below:

 **** Build Finished